Title: Why does my Project Accounting report say "multiple" or show blank for Rates?

 If any labor is associated with a Cost Structure that is different from the Project Profile's Cost Structure, "multiple" may appear in the JSR in the RATE column.
 This is true even if no Expenses are charged to the project.

 This can be identified by first ensuring that all labor has been mapped, and then drilling down to see which Cost Structures have been charged against.
 If any Cost Structure charged is different from the Project Profile's Cost Structure, "multiple" will appear in the main JSR.
 (Recall that the Project Profile Cost Structure serves solely to map Expenses and not Labor, since Labor follows either the Cost Structure of the Person Profile or of the Person Assignment to the Project.)

 If any adjustments exist that pertain to more than one Cost Structure, then "multiple" will appear in the main JSR.
 This is true even if the adjustments net to zero, and if there is only one Cost Structure for existing (correcting) time.
 This situation may be identified via an Export that shows all adjustments and the Cost Structures that they pertain to.

 How to view source of multiple indirect rates

 To view the various rate applications or overlapping dates, click on the Actuals link under the LABOR DETAILS or ODC DETAILS in the header of the JSR.
 This will show you the break out of labor (or expenses) by Cost Element/Structure.
 You can then view the actual rates at Admin > Setup > Cost Structures > Indirect Cost Rates tab.

-Blank value in the Rates column of the Project Accounting report
+Blank Value in the RATE Column of the Project Accounting Report

-If there are multiple indirect Cost Elements that are added together on a single line of the JSR, then the rate field will be blank instead of saying “multiple.”
-In the screenshot below, Overhead is blank in the second column (RATE) because there is more than one Overhead rate.
+If there are multiple indirect Cost Elements that are added together on a single line of the JSR, then the RATE column will be blank instead of saying “multiple.”
+In the screenshot below, Overhead is blank in the RATE column because there is more than one Overhead rate.